 Dalerie started a full time appointment with the physical therapy department in 2010.
 She provides students with a fresh clinical perspective from her practice in both acute care and outpatient physical therapy services.
 She currently practices at Essentia Polinsky providing vestibular rehabilitation in the balance and dizziness clinic.

 Areas of clinical expertise include vestibular rehabilitation and integration of Pilates based exercise with rehabilitation.
-She completed competency based training in vestibular rehabilitation through APTA sponsored coursework at Emory University.
+She completed American Physical Therapy Association (APTA) competency based training in vestibular rehabilitation at Emory University and advanced APTA competency training at Duke University.
 Additionally, Ms. Lieberz has completed over 100 hours of training in Pilates exercise methods including completion of Stott mat and reformer coursework.
 Ms. Lieberz is an active member of the APTA and recognized as a Geriatric Clinical Specialist (GCS).

 Dr. Marden-Lokken, an experienced clinician and academician, is an assistant professor in the DPT program.
 Her teaching responsibilities include PTH 6405 Professionalism in Physical Therapy, PTH 6513 Lifespan Motor Development, PTH 6910 and 7911 Patient/Client Management I and II, PTH 7545 and 7546 Neuromuscular Evaluation and Management I and II, PTH 6410 PT Administration I, and content in PTH 6521 Physical Therapy Examination and Evaluation II.
 She is co-lead for the program’s four-course series on professional behavior development.
 Dr. Marden-Lokken’s scholarly agenda focuses on questions related to rehabilitation of individuals with neuromuscular dysfunction, and more recently on assessment of students’ development of professional behaviors.